techmania-team/techmania-docs/English/Theme/Introduction.md

 3. Install [Unity Hub](https://unity.com/download) and use it to open the project.
 Unity Hub will detect the Unity version of this project; you must install the same Unity version in order to open the project.
 4. In Unity, open the scene `Assets/Scenes/Main.unity` if not already open.
 5. Find the `Assets/UI` folder, which currently holds the official default theme.
-6. If you wish to start from scratch, delete everything in `Assets/UI`, then create `Assets/UI/MainTree.uxml` and `Assets/UI/MainScript.txt`.
+6. If you wish to start from scratch, delete everything in `Assets/UI` except `Assets/UI/.vscode`, then create `Assets/UI/MainTree.uxml` and `Assets/UI/MainScript.txt`.
 Or you can keep the default theme and start by modifying it.
 Either way, make sure every resource that the theme references is inside `Assets/UI`.
 Do not modify anything else in the project.

 ## Testing and releasing